Table of contents

 The Eko CORE & DUO stethoscopes are designed to pair with the Eko App to support the primary functions of visualizing, recording, analyzing, and sharing auscultations.
 Eko stethoscopes do not support simultaneous Bluetooth connections today, so the configuration requires that the stethoscope connects with the phone, then the phone connects with headphones.

-- Will Eko stethoscopes work with PPE?
+- Will Eko stethoscopes work with PPE and PAPR?

 For both infectious and non-infectious scenarios, the stethoscope can be placed in a disposable glove or plastic sleeve without any interruption to auscultation power.
+Wireless headphones underneath PAPR can seamlessly stream sounds from our devices, through the Eko app, to headphones.

 - Where does the iOS/Android device need to be located for wireless auscultation?